Trump goes on rampage against the media, sitting Arizona senators at Phoenix rally

 Without specifically naming them, Trump dinged the state’s two Republican senators, Jeff Flake and John McCain, with whom he has sparred recently.

-McCain, a frequent Trump critic who was recently diagnosed with brain cancer, recently irked the president by voting against the Senate’s recent plan to repeal and replace ObamaCare.
+McCain, a frequent Trump critic who was recently diagnosed with brain cancer, irked the president by voting against the Senate’s recent plan to repeal and replace ObamaCare.

 “One vote away – I will not mention any names,” Trump said of McCain.

-Flake, who has sparred with Trump on immigration, has been promoting a book that argues the GOP is in “denial” about the president.
+Flake, who has battled with Trump on immigration, has been promoting a book that argues the GOP is in “denial” about the president.

 Speaking of Flake, Trump said: “And nobody wants me to talk about your other senator, who's weak on borders, weak on crime.
 So I won’t talk about him.”